-When the dough is ready, place it in a greased bowl and set aside to rise.
-In the second picture you can see the dough has more than doubled in size.
+When the dough is ready, place it in a greased bowl and set it aside to rise.
+In the second picture, you can see the dough has more than doubled in size.
 Punch down the dough and get ready to roll it out to make the rolls.

 While the dough is rising, mix together the brown sugar, cinnamon, and cardamom filling.
 Set it aside until ready to use.